andrelbd1/algorithm-analysis-service/README.md

 It features a RESTful API that enables users to execute algorithms and analyze essential performance metrics, including `runtime`, `memory consumption`, `node and edge counts`, and `cycle detection`.

 The API is developed in [Python](https://www.python.org/), leveraging the [Tornado](https://www.tornadoweb.org/en/stable/) web framework for high-performance asynchronous request handling.
-[PostgreSQL](https://www.postgresql.org/) serves as the primary database for persistent storage, while [Redis](https://redis.io/) is used for task queuing to optimize execution workflows.
+[Celery](https://docs.celeryq.dev/en/stable/) is used for distributed task processing, enabling background execution of algorithm analysis jobs and improving scalability.
+[PostgreSQL](https://www.postgresql.org/) serves as the primary database for persistent storage, while [Redis](https://redis.io/) is used both as a task queue for Celery and for optimizing execution workflows.
 [SQLAlchemy](https://www.sqlalchemy.org/) provides ORM capabilities for seamless database interactions.
 For data visualization, [Plotly](https://plotly.com/) is integrated into the [Streamlit](https://streamlit.io/)-based GUI, enabling interactive charts and performance analysis.

+The project includes unit tests to ensure reliability and correctness of core functionalities.

 ## Prerequisites
 - Python 3.12.6